 Ice Cream Demo Script

-Erika: Good evening honorable judges, fellow FFA members and guests, my name is Erika Garant and my partners are Ben Ankley and Heather Wise.
+Erika: Good evening honorable judges, fellow FFA members and guests, my name is Erika Garant and my partners are Ben Ankley and Heather Wise (possibly have everyone introduce themselves).
 Tonight our demonstration is entitled Ice Cream Production, From Cow to Cone.
 Mr/mdm timekeeper we are now ready to begin.

 Ben: Hello, and welcome to our tour of our ice cream processing plant.
-We are employees at From Cow to Cone, Michigan’s premier ice cream.
+We are employees at From Cow to Cone, Michigan’s premier ice cream manufacturer.
 Today we will show you how we make ice cream here in large amounts for everyday people such as you and I to enjoy.

 Erika: Imagine it’s a hot summer day in the park and you are longing for something cold and satisfying.

 What do you think of first…a cold refreshing pop, a glass of ice cold water, or perhaps a heaping scoop of ice cream?
+At from Cow to Cone we hope you decide on a heaping scoop of ice cream.

-Heather:Did you know that ice cream was originally invented in china near 2000 BC, which was later brought to Venice, Italy by Marco Polo where it was called “cream ice,” after being brought to America it was renamed “ice cream” by our own first lady Dolly Madison for white house functions.
+Heather:Did you know that ice cream was originally invented in china around 2000 BC, which was later brought to Venice, Italy by Marco Polo where it was called “cream ice,” after being brought to America it was renamed “ice cream” by our own first lady Dolly Madison for white house functions.

 Ben: The production of ice cream starts when we get milk here at From Cow to Cone from a co-op where the dairy farmers send their milk.
 At the co-op, the milk is separated into heavy cream and condensed skim milk, then shipped by tanker trucks to our factory here.